-Cycles of Change Recovery offers various programs to help you reach freedom from addiction.
+Cycles of Change Recovery in Los Angeles County, California offers various programs to help you reach freedom from addiction.
 Remember, everyone’s path is different, so it is crucial to understand the options to know the best approach for you or a loved one.
 Among the programs we offer are the following:

 Frequently Asked Questions

 We understand that choosing a drug or alcohol rehab can be a daunting task.
-During the process, you will have many questions about the treatment program, our staff, what to expect during drug or alcohol detox, and many more.
+During the process, you will have many questions about the treatment program, our staff, what to expect, and many more.
 Here are some of the most frequently asked questions that could help make a better-informed decision.